Coronavirus (COVID-19) information: headteachers, mentors and schools

 Our teams will continue to work to support you online.
 Where staff work with you one-to-one, they will continue to do so – but these meetings will be conducted via phone or video link in most cases.

 - Our Training Programme (schools with trainee teachers)

 Where a face-to-face visit is not deemed essential, our teams will continue to work virtually to support your school.
-We’ve received excellent feedback from the 2020 cohort trainees about our virtual Summer Institute and we continue to monitor all trainees’ progress closely, alongside their school mentors and university tutors, as they embed their practice in classrooms.

 - School leadership programmes (teachers and leaders currently enrolled)